jpverkamp/blog/content/reviews/books/Jim Butcher/The Dresden Files Graphic Novels/4 - War Cry.md

 page_count: 143
 series_index: [4]
 ---
-{{< goodreads book="Jim Butcher's The Dresden Files: War Cry" text=" Jim Butcher's The Dresden Files: War Cry " >}} The second new Dresden comic!
+War Cry!
+The second new Dresden comic!

-It almost feels like a [ bottle episode ](https://en.wikipedia.org/wiki/Bottle_episode) in that it's very limited in scope, but the action and explosions certainly would have cost a fair penny.
+It almost feels like a [bottle episode](https://en.wikipedia.org/wiki/Bottle_episode) in that it's very limited in scope, but the action and explosions certainly would have cost a fair penny.
 There's something underhanded going on, an attack by hundreds of red court vampires, and Dresden coming into his role as a mentor warden.
 It's pretty good.

 <!--more-->